Saturn's Sadi Sati

 Although the process of the Sadi Sati is essentially the process of ageing with the ensuing familial and worldly responsibilities that follow, not everyone responds positively and favorably to this challenging time line.
 The power of the Moon, at birth is a potent indicator on whether one can withstand the effects of Saturn's transit to yield positive results and a positive outlook on life.
 I have found, if the Moon is bright (more than seventy-two degrees from the Sun), and supported in helpful planetary yogas, and placed in foundational and auspicious houses (especially the quadrants and trines), whose lord is fortified, the effects of the Sadi Sadi can be greatly moderated to yield positive results.
 One must also take into effect the power of the Dasa, or the planetary cycle operating at the time of the Sadi Sati.
 The key here is a supported Moon, and the classic texts of Vedic astrology go to great lengths to describe the yogas and the conditions that create a supported Moon.
 A well-placed Moon is like a foundational cornerstone that can bear the increasing weight of a great edifice over time.
 But if the Moon is not well-placed, it may look like a foundational cornerstone, but as the weight of life's responsibility come to bear on that stone during the duration of the Sadi Sati, it is likely to crack, resulting in the collapse of the life structure.
 This cracking is often seen in the results of ill health and financial issues, which have enormous socio-economic ramifications for the person and the family.

 Sadi Sati measures out the maturation of the self.
 Each Sadi Sati becomes a time marker that lets us know how much time is left on our personal clock.
 I consider it no coincidence that I was asked to write this article while deep in the Sadi Sati myself.
-As Saturn came to my Moon I became aware of his process and I honored this rite of passage by arranging to pay homage to the Great One himself at the BHAVA symposium in London in April of 2007.
-Right before I was to leave for London, my mother informed me that she just had been diagnosed with cancer.
+As Saturn came to my Moon I became aware of his process and I honored this rite of passage as my mother informed me that she just had been diagnosed with cancer.
 She was in her final Sadi Sati, as her birth Moon is within a degree of mine.
-She expressed her desire for me to continue my journey to London and to return home to see her after my lecture series in Europe.
-It was an extraordinary and painful privilege to lecture on the power of the Sadi Sati, while in my Sadi Sati at the time my mother's final decline.
-After completing the Saturn workshop, I received word that my mother was dying, and so I left London on the earliest return flight and returned to her side for her final transition.
-My mother was a devout Catholic, but as Saturn would have it, her hospice physician was a Hindu.
+It was an extraordinary and painful privilege to compose this tribute to Saturn while in my Sadi Sati at the time of my mother's final decline.

 The Greatness of Saturn.
 Robert Swoboda.
 Sadhana Publication,1997.